Customer Success Story

 HR Management Software Company

-In this project, a client was a Human Resource Management Software provider company.
+In this project, a client was a Human Resource Management Software (HRMS) provider company.
 They have a long-established application with almost a hundred clients spanning through various industries ranging from medium-sized private firms to public institutions: hospitals, universities.

 Their processes and technology stack was cutting edge a while back, and they felt a need to have their application modernised and software development and management processes updated.